celoyd/wheather/README.md

 The main python file for this is buff-cube.py, so called because of an implementation detail that I can explain at further length but won't.
 (Okay, real quick, instead of storing all the pixels, we only store as many as we know we're going to keep, and let incoming good pixels displace them.
 But to avoid a full re-sort every time a new layer comes in, we buffer new images in small groups.
 Thus "buff".)

-buff-cube.py is hard-coded (on line 12) to generate, from n input images (30 in this case), n/4 + 2 output images.
-In other words, basically the top quarter of the quality cube.
+buff-cube.py is hard-coded to generate, from n input images (30 in this case), n/4 + 2 output images.
+In other words, basically the top quartile of quality.
 Change that as you see fit.
 Obviously it should be a parameter eventually.

 There's a script called cube-driver.sh whose main purpose is to let you pick how many cores you want to use at once.
 I have 4 cores on this machine, and I'm okay maxing them all out, so I'm going to type: